Noisy quantum state redistribution with promise and the Alpha-bit: Introduction

 \section{Introduction}

 {\em Quantum state redistribution}~\cite{Devatakyard, YardD09, YeBW08, Oppenheim14, Berta14, AnshuJW17SR} is a very fundamental and well studied communication task.
 In this a pure state $\ket{\psi}_{RABC}$ (in the registers $RABC$) is shared between three parties: Reference (R), Alice (AC) and Bob (B).
 Alice is supposed to communicate to Bob at the end of which Bob should end up with the register $C$.
-Alice and Bob may use pre-shared entanglement and the final state should have high fidelity with the starting state.
+Alice and Bob may have a state shared between them beforehand and the final state should have high fidelity with the starting state.
 The intention is to minimize communication from Alice to Bob and/or minimize entanglement used by the protocol.
 This task has several applications in quantum network theory and also for {\em direct sum} \cite{Dave14} and {\em direct product} results in quantum communication complexity.
 Many related sub-tasks have also been studied, namely {\em quantum state merging} (where register $A$ is trivial)~\cite{horodecki07, Berta09, Renner11, ADJ14}, {\em quantum state splitting} (where register $B$ is trivial)~\cite{AbeyesingheDHW09, Renner11, ADJ14} and {\em state transfer} (where registers $A$ and $B$ are trivial)~\cite{Schumacher95}.

+In quantum state redistribution, the starting state $\ket{\psi}_{RABC}$ is known to both Alice and Bob.
+We consider a generalized setting in which the starting state $\ket{\Psi^y}_{RABC}$ is drawn from a (finite) set $\{\ket{\Psi^y}_{RABC}\}_{y \in \cY}$.
+Alice and Bob both know the set $\cY$; however, $y$ is known only to Bob.
+We refer to this as quantum state redistribution with (one-sided) {\em promise}.
+Our motivation for studying this comes from a new communication resource called {\em Alpha-bit} introduced in Ref.~\cite{1706.09434}.
+This was introduced in the context of approximate quantum error correction, generalizing the idea of weak decoupling duality introduced in \cite{HaydenW12}.
+Along with \cite{7530895,KhanianW18, KhanianW19, AnshuLT2019}, this result has made progress on the challenging problem of quantum data compression when the sender has limited classical information about the state to be transmitted.
+The authors have also shown, in a follow-up work \cite{HaydenP2019}, how the resource of Alpha-bit naturally originates in the quantum information theoretic study of black-holes.